Symptoms of Camp Lejeune Contamination:

 - Gastrointestinal (GI) distress, such as diarrhea and vomiting (from TCE ingestion).

 Short-term symptoms may resolve quickly after exposure ends.
 For example, water vapor containing high levels of TCE may have caused acute symptoms after showering or exposure to steam, but those symptoms may have resolved fairly quickly.
 Accordingly, Marines who served at Camp Lejeune from the 1950s to 1980s may not currently experience these water contamination symptoms but may remember suffering them at the time of exposure.
-Thus, it may often take decades for medical issues to manifest in Camp Lejeune victims.

 Symptoms of Chronic TCE Exposure